Answered By: Allison McDermott

 Trade Journals or Trade Publications

 Trade publications are written for practitioners in a field to share information and best practices with other people in that same field.
-It is considered a higher level source than most other non-scholarly sources and while it may discuss the findings of scholarly sources it does not report on original research or experimentation, so it is not a scholarly source.
+It is considered a higher-level source than most other non-scholarly sources and while it may discuss the findings of scholarly sources it does not report on original research or experimentation, so it is not a scholarly source.

 Not all information is going to be covered by a single type of source, so you may need sources from a variety of types for your paper.
 Make sure to check your assignment instructions to see what types of sources are required for your assignment.